oneops/oneops.github.io/user/operation/monitors.md

 In addition, aspects for alerting can be configured as documented in [the following section](#altering).

+Additional options are available in the _Advanced Configuration_:

+_Receive email notifications only on state change_: enable this flag to reduce notifications to be sent only when the monitor state changes.

+_URL to a page having resolution or escalation details_: This allows you to add a URL to an external website or other resource that provides further information for the user receiving notifications from this monitor.
+The URL is added to all notifications.

 <a name="alerting"/>

 # Alerting with Thresholds and Heartbeats